fenago/spark-scala-examples/lab-guides/Lab_3.md

 and it used to be an entry point to Spark and PySpark before introducing [SparkSession] in 2.0.
-Creating SparkContext is the first step to use RDD and connect to Spark Cluster, In this article, you will learn how to create it using examples.
+Creating SparkContext is the first step to use RDD and connect to Spark Cluster, In this lab, you will learn how to create it using examples.